Core Energy Desks · Trading Desk

 12. Lessons from Failed Gas Desks

-Module 2 - Gas Market Structure That Actually Matters (Chapters 13-28) 16 chapters
+Module 2 - Gas Market Structure (Chapters 13-28) 16 chapters

-1. North America vs Europe Gas Market Design
+1. North America vs Europe: Market Design

-2. Henry Hub vs TTF vs NBP - What Really Trades
+2. Henry Hub vs TTF vs NBP: What Really Trades

 3. Pipeline-Based Markets vs Hub Liquidity